ghost-him/ZeroLaunch-rs/readme-en.md

 Thank you for contributing to ZeroLaunch-rs internationalization! 🙏

-## 📄 Third‑party Terms (Google Gemma)
+## 📄 Third‑party Terms — EmbeddingGemma

-This project includes and uses Google's EmbeddingGemma model files locally, solely to provide offline semantic retrieval.
-Per the Gemma Terms, distribution must include the following notice and comply with the relevant restrictions:
+- This project may optionally use Google’s EmbeddingGemma model locally for offline semantic search.
+- Use and redistribution are subject to the Gemma Terms of Use https://ai.google.dev/gemma/terms and the Prohibited Use Policy https://ai.google.dev/gemma/prohibited_use_policy.

-> Gemma is provided under and subject to the Gemma Terms of Use found at https://ai.google.dev/gemma/terms
+- If you redistribute the model or any derivatives (outside a hosted service), you must: (1) pass through these restrictions in your terms; (2) provide recipients a copy of the Gemma Terms (a link is fine); (3) mark modified files as modified; and (4) include a text file named NOTICE containing: “Gemma is provided under and subject to the Gemma Terms of Use found at ai.google.dev/gemma/terms”.

-Also note:

-- Gemma usage is subject to the Prohibited Use Policy:
-    - Gemma Prohibited Use Policy: https://ai.google.dev/gemma/prohibited_use_policy
-- If you redistribute this project or any included Gemma models/derivatives (non‑Hosted Service scenario), please:
-    - Include and notify recipients of the above use restrictions in your distribution terms (Section 3.2).
-    - Provide third‑party recipients with a copy of the Gemma Terms (a link is acceptable).
-    - Add prominent notices to any modified files indicating that you modified the files.
-    - Accompany the distribution with a text file named "NOTICE" containing the above notice sentence.

-Trademark notice: “Google” and “Gemma” are trademarks or registered trademarks of Google LLC.
-This project is not affiliated with, endorsed by, or sponsored by Google.

 ## 🤝 Open Source Acknowledgments